puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_collectors.markdown

 Notably, collectors **cannot** be used in the following contexts:

-- as the value of a resource attribute
+- As the value of a resource attribute
-- as the argument of a function
+- As the argument of a function
-- within an array
+- Within an array or hash
-- as the operand of an expression.
+- As the operand of an expression other than a chaining statement

 Behavior